 1. Asheville, North Carolina

-Asheville has a population just under 450,000 with a low cost of living to go with it.
-Expect to pay around $850 for rent or about $1,200 if you plan to own.
+Asheville has a population of just over 450,000 with a low cost of living to go with it.
+Expect to pay around $953 for rent.
+The median home price is $278,750.

 Those who love to explore the mountains and get in tune with nature will love this town.
 It scored high on the happiness map and comprises almost 30% of people aged 60 or older, per U.S. News & World Report.